AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

    11. [4 digit 7-Segment Display](Blinky/segment7x4display.c)

+This tutorial is same as previous one but here a 4 7-segments are used instead of one.
+For this
 ## 2. ADC (Analog to Digital Converter)
    1. Basic ADC setup
    2. Read 10kohm Potentiometer